zachartrand/SoME-3/index.md

 $$ x = \frac{u-1}{u+1} $$

-The addition of the logarithms requires taking a square root to convert our main input into the series input, while the subtraction of the logarithms only requires addition, subtraction, and division.
+The addition of the logarithms requires taking a square root—a complicated function in and of itself—to convert our main input into the series input, while the subtraction of the logarithms only requires the basic operations of addition, subtraction, and division.
 Subtracting the logarithms is the clear winner.
 Now we can take our two series and combine them in this manner:

 $$ \ln{(1+x)} = x - \frac{x^2}{2} + \frac{x^3}{3} - \frac{x^4}{4} + \frac{x^5}{5} - \frac{x^6}{6} + \ldots $$